ViridianGames/U7Revisited/README.md

     *   Run Debug (builds first if needed): `./u7 run --debug` or `.\\u7.bat run --debug`
     *   Run Release with game arguments: `./u7 run -- --some-game-flag` or `.\\u7.bat run -- --some-game-flag`
     *   Run Debug with game arguments: `./u7 run --debug -- --some-game-flag` or `.\\u7.bat run --debug -- --some-game-flag`
+    *   **Running the Health Check:**
+        *   Use `./u7 run --debug --healthcheck` or `.\\u7.bat run --debug --healthcheck`
+        *   This performs essential asset loading checks without launching the full game.
+        *   Output is color-coded: **Blue** for INFO, **Yellow** for WARN, **Red** for ERROR.
+        *   If it exits with code 0 and message "Health check finished successfully.", all core assets loaded without issues.
+        *   If it exits with code 0 and message "Health check finished with NON-CRITICAL errors...", core assets loaded, but some issues (like script errors) were detected and logged.
+        *   If it exits with code 1, critical assets failed to load.

 4.  **Cleaning:**
     *   Clean Release build directory (Default): `./u7 clean` or `.\\u7.bat clean`